georgehippy/VLC-Android-RemoteAccess-API/README.md

 # VLC-Android-RemoteAccess-API
 Python code to use the VLC Android Remote Access web server as an API

+## Status
+- the small class file and recipe file have the absolute basics in terms of functionality, and is working.
+- the larger class file is not done.
+Not useful at the moment.
+- the API recipe file is missing some API calls that we should have examples of.

 ## Summary
 - This is basic and not-full-featured python code for connecting to and using the VLC Android Remote Access web server as a headless API.
 - This code should cover basic needs for getting and setting common items.